matweaver7/todo_interview_app/README.md

 ![Item Checked off](https://github.com/matweaver7/todo_interview_app/blob/main/readme_images/todo_checked.png?raw=true)

-(Your solution does not need to look like the included examples, but can if you want)
+(Your solution does not need to look like the included examples, but can if you want.)

 # Helpful Information